jxnlee/cse15l-lab-reports/LabReport1/Report.md

 *Note: As I already had Visual Studio Code installed on my computer, I did not need to follow these setup instructions and just opened the application directly*
 ## Step 2: Remotely Connecting
 1. Now with VSCode set up you can now try remotely connecting to one of the computers in the CSE Basement!
-First, if you're using a Windows computer, ensure that you have [Git for Windows](https://gitforwindows.org/) installed (go to the link, clink download, and follow the installation instructions).
+First, if you're using a Windows computer, ensure that you have [Git for Windows](https://gitforwindows.org/) installed (go to the link, click download, and follow the installation instructions).
 ![Git for Windows Website](Git4WindowsSS.png)
 2. Once Git is installed, follow [these instructions from this post on Stackoverflow](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) to begin using Bash in the VSCode terminal.
 This post on stackoverflow discusses how to set up Bash to be used in the VSCode terminal.
 3. Now you will want to access the VSCode terminal, to do that you can go to View -> Terminal or you can simply type Ctrl (or Command) + \`